MarceloMassarente/apify-linkedin-profile-search/README.md

 Unlike other Actors scraping anonymous "LinkedIn member"s from search, this Actor can find and scrape nearly everyone on LinkedIn.

 Optionally, our tool can also try to find **email addresses** for LinkedIn profiles, which is ideal for lead generation, recruitment, and networking.
-We perform comprehensive validation checks, including SMTP checks, to ensure the email addresses are valid and deliverable, resulting in low bounce rates and high deliverability.
+We perform comprehensive validation checks, including SMTP checks, to ensure the email addresses are valid and deliverable.
 Adaptive cost: if a LinkedIn profile is not complete enough to perform the email search - we will not charge you for the search.

 ## How It Works